Fish stuffed with rice in the oven. Stuffed fish. Hot fish dishes. Recipes, photos. Whole stuffed fish

 • Endras;

-• Himalayan (differs in large flowers).
+• Himalayan (distinguished by large flowers).

 Pelargonium